-Our K3 Memory PC application can be used to set up frequency memories more easily than with the radio's memory-store function.
+Our K3 Memory PC application can be used with the KX3 to set up frequency memories more easily than with the radio's memory-store function.

 Many logging, contesting, and control programs are available from third parties.
 If the KX3 is not specifically supported by a given program, try selecting Elecraft K3 or K2.